What is a good business credit score?

 A business credit score measures the risk of lending to you.
 It’s a rating that’s generated by the major credit reference agencies, like Experian or Equifax.

-The credit score is used by banks, creditors, suppliers and customers so they can make a well-informed decision about whether to trade with you.
+The credit score is used by banks, creditors, suppliers and customers so they can make a well-informed decision about whether to trade with you, or offer you a business loan.

 Do businesses have credit scores?